 This is the most recent stable release of Xpunge.

 If you are using the default Thunderbird theme or one with

 the same icon sizes (16x16 and 24x24 pixels), please download Xpunge from

-I am not hosting this file here anymore, as there is really no need to, plus the Mozilla Addons
+I am not hosting this file here anymore, as there is really no need to, plus the Thunderbird Addons

 site offers proper compatibility updates with each Thunderbird version that comes out.